jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 In other words,
 it would take almost twice as long to learn harmony with the 5 CAGED shapes as with 3 triad shapes.
 The triads can be decorated with the remaining CAGED notes as needed.
+See {% include chapter-link.html slug="caged" %} for details.

 Major, minor, and diminished shapes are given, because they're the chords found when harmonizing the major scale.